thrackle-io/forte-rules-engine/ProcessorFacetDataFlow.md

 A calling contract will invoke `checkPolicies(bytes calldata arguments)` function as the primary entry point for the process of validating rules for the contract.
 The arguments parameter is all of the encoded data for the processing of the calling contract's applied policies.

 This must include, at a minimum, the message signature of the calling function and any additional data to be used or passed to the Rules Engine.
 Data not included in the function signature may be encoded and passed to the Rules Engine.
+This encoded data must be defined in the calling function struct inside the associated policies.

 The engine will retrieve the policy associated storage and the `policyIdMap` for the msg.sender.